 Lau Kok Keng has been in practice in Singapore since 1990.
-His main practice areas are intellectual property, gaming, sports, media and entertainment law, and IT law.
+His main practice areas are Intellectual Property, IT & Media law.
 Within these areas, he handles both contentious and non-contentious work.

-Kok Keng undertakes a broad range of contentious, advisory and transactional Intellectual Property work.
-Some of his more recent IP cases include succeeding before the Court of Appeal on a landmark cae involving the jurisdiction of the High Court to revoke patents, acting for a developer of a popular mobile game in defending against a suit brought by a rival game developer claiming copyright ownership in game concepts, representing a solar energy provider in a patent infringement suit, advising a franchisee of an American coffee company on its brand promotional activities with a multinational bank, advising a major tobacco company in its submissions to the Singapore health authorities on the effect of proposed plain packaging laws on the rights of trade mark proprietors, assisting an international sports federation in taking enforcement action against ambush marketing activities in relation to the world’s most-watched international sports event, and advising a pay-TV operator on piracy issues arising from the use of illegal android boxes.
+Kok Keng undertakes a broad range of advisory, transactional and contentious Intellectual Property work.
+Some of his more recent IP cases include acting for a developer of a popular mobile game in defending against a suit brought by a rival game developer claiming copyright ownership in game concepts, a solar energy provider in a patent infringement suit, a franchisee of an American coffee company on its brand promotional activities with a multinational bank, a major tobacco company in its submissions to the Singapore health authorities on the effect of proposed plain packaging laws on the rights of trade mark proprietors, an international sports federation in taking enforcement action against ambush marketing activities in relation to the world’s most-watched international sports event, and a pay-TV operator on piracy issues arising from the use of illegal android boxes.
+Kok Keng regularly drafts, advises on and negotiates IT-related agreements such as software licenses, IT consultancy and services agreements, systems integration agreements, and IT project implementation agreements.

 Notable Cases & Transactions